Sanjiv Chaturvedi: Research projects

 In July, 2025, Research wing of Uttarakhand Forest Department, embarked on an ambitious project of rehabilitation of 14 endangered and threatened plant species to their natural habitat, which was first of its kind in India.

 In September, 2025, Research Wing of Uttarakhand Forest Department for the first time, published list of more than 160 sacred natural sites which included sacred groves, sacred forests as well as sacred water bodies and meadows, located at high altitudes in Himalaya.

 In September, 2025, Research wing of Uttarakhand Forest Department announced a program for celebrating festival of flowering of Rhododendron and Himalayan Cherry, in months of March and October every year on the lines of Cherry festival of Japan.

+26 innovative conservation centers developed across the State of Uttarakhand, many of which being the first of their kind in India and even the World, ranging from Munsyari Lichen Garden, Nainital Moss Garden, to Ranikhet forest healing center and Chakarata Cryptogamic Garden, were widely appreciated across the State as well as on National and International level.

+As Director, UFTA

+After transfer from Research wing and availing leave,Sanjiv Chaturvedi joined in January, 2026 as Director, Uttarakhand Forest Training Academy, where he created many new infrastructural and learning facilities for frontline field staff trainees, including state of art nursery, having equipments like latest mist chambers, hydroponics and expanded sports facilities by constructing clay tennis court, indoor game center and also opened a modern cafeteria.
+He also initiated case study based modules for trainees and introduced special modules on current ecological issues.

 Champawat forest scam

 In September 2017, Chaturvedi was ordered by the Uttarakhand government to investigate irregularities in the Champawat Forest Division.
 He discovered the illegal cutting of pine trees, and a resin scam in which money earmarked for resin collection was diverted.
 After Chaturvedi's investigation, the state government planned to charge divisional forest officer A. K. Gupta.
 In February 2020, Gupta was suspended.